XGR Chain — Network Upgrade & Hardfork Process

 - validators coordinate

-- the network has not processed post-fork blocks
+- the network has not processed post-activation blocks

 - the previous binary remains compatible with current chain state